 Furthermore, there is an increasing tendency among merging parties to withdraw notifications in cases where it seems highly likely that the merger will otherwise be prohibited.
 Thus, even though the DCCA has only prohibited one merger to date, this tendency may indicate that the DCCA’s approach to assessing mergers is becoming stricter.

 Finally, we have seen an increase in the number of merger filings over the last couple of years.
-In 2017, the Danish competition authorities received 50 notifications and approved 49 mergers.
-One merger (JP/Politiken/Dagbladet Børsen) was withdrawn by the parties after the DCCA had conducted an extensive Phase II investigation.
-The DCAA did not prohibit any mergers in 2017.
+In 2018 the DCCA approved 52 mergers which is a small increase from the 49 approved in 2017.

 Are there any future developments or planned reforms of the merger control regime in your jurisdiction?